 Chemical Control

-When infestations become severe, chemical control may be necessary:
+When infestations become severe, chemical control may be necessary for controlling populations:

 • Insecticides: Use insecticides specifically labeled for lantern fly control.
 Apply according to manufacturer instructions for best results.
 Environmental Pest Control offers protection from large amounts of lantern flies on our Standard Care Plan.